Quotas for scholarship recipients: an efficient race-neutral alternative to affirmative action?: Context and intervention

 \paragraph{Application Behavior} The evidence on how minority students' application behavior reacts to AA is very mixed.
-Some studies on AA bans suggest that the decline in admission rates of minority students is driven by college behavior, and that the application behavior of minority students remains stable before and after the ban \cite{card2005would, antonovics2013were}. \citeA{dickson2006does} found little negative effect on the extensive margin (applying to a college) for minority students.
+Some studies on AA bans suggest that the decline in admission rates of minority students is driven by college behavior, and that the application behavior of minority students remains stable before and after the ban \cite{card2005would} or negative effects concentrated on students unlikely to get admitted after the ban \cite{yagan2016supply,antonovics2013were}. \citeA{dickson2006does} found little negative effect on the extensive margin (applying to a college) for minority students.
 However, bans are a very specific type of exogenous shock, and one can imagine asymmetric effects, where the behavioral reaction is different when an AA is implemented rather than when it is removed (ratchet effect).
-Using the reinstatement of AA in some states, \citeA{akhtari2024} demonstrates a positive effect on the application of minority students, especially in the top half of the test score distribution.
+Using the reinstatement of AA in some states, \citeA{akhtari2024} demonstrates a positive effect of AA reinstatement on the application of minority students, especially in the top half of the test score distribution.

 \paragraph{Pre-College Investment} The theoretical effects of AA on minority students' motivation to invest in their skills before college (getting good grades, etc.) are ambiguous.
 However, empirical literature finds no clear negative effects. \citeA{antonovics2014effect} finds little evidence of a negative effect on the academic gap between majority and minority students at the pre-college level following the AA ban, thus implying a positive motivational effect of AA.
-In Brazil, \citeA{Francis2012} and \citeA{estevan2019redistribution} find no negative effect on pre-college preparation of minority students. \citeA{strifezzi2021} and \citeA{akhtari2024} find a positive effect on pre-college human capital.
+In Brazil, \citeA{Francis2012} finds no negative effect on pre-college preparation of minority students. \citeA{strifezzi2023}, \citeA{estevan2019redistribution} and \citeA{akhtari2024} find a positive effect on pre-college human capital.